Wave of new COVID-19 cases crashes across U.S. and Europe as winter looms

 The gloom weighed on global financial markets on Monday as surging infections clouded the economic outlook.
 [MKTS/GLOB]

-U.S. stocks had their worst day in more than seven weeks over the double whammy of record coronavirus cases and political deadlock in negotiations to provide more economic aid. [.N]
+U.S. stocks had their worst day in four weeks over the double whammy of record coronavirus cases and political deadlock in negotiations to provide more economic aid. [.N]

 But British Health Secretary Matt Hancock cautioned that the vaccine would not be widely available until next year and said, “We’re not there yet”.